 Population Trend: Stable

-Alloclavaria purpurea is widespread and most commonly found in boreal forest soils.
+Alloclavaria purpurea is widespread and most commonly found in boreal forests.
 It is particularly fond of humid spruce forests with mineral-rich soils.
 Sometimes it has been found in grassy forest glades and more frequently in moist moss mats.
 It can be found in oversilted spruce swamp forests and at the bottom of ravines or canyon valleys.
 The species is significantly favored by lime and associated with nutrient-rich coniferous forests with herbaceous groundcover.
 Collections of basidiomes appear only in a few places in each site.
 Each site probably contains one or a few genetically unique fungal individuals (genets) that can all be fragmented into several free-living but genetically identical mycelia (ramets, corresponding to the IUCN definition of individual).
 The purple spindles are short-lived, but the soil mycelium can be long-lived, several decades, or more.
 Global DNA metabarcoding initiatives have found DNA occuring almost occuring exclusively in forest organic and mineral soil horizons extending from Canada and the US to Panama, Estonia, Russia and China, although there are occurences in grasslands (<5%).
 There has been disagreement in the literature about the ecology of A. purpurea.
 It has been understood to be a decomposer in the past, but the fungus appears to be associated with trees and/or moss and it likely forms mycorrhiza based on isotopic analysis of basidiomes (Krokonin et al., 2018).
 This has not been anatomically investigated in resynthesis experiments or with isotopic labelling.
 We assume a generation time of 50 years following its probable biotrophic status.

 Alloclavaria purpurea requires forest environments with constant very high humidity.
 It cannot withstand a clear-cut or disturbances that affect the hydrology of the site.
 It is possible that climate induced drought or wildfires may have an impact on populations in the long-term.
 The effect of nitrogen deposition is unclear.